Table of Contents

 There are many different types of modifications that can be made to accommodate for aging challenges.
 While not comprehensive, the following list is included to give readers an idea of common changes.

-While it is possible for the non-professional to assess the modifications required to make a home both accessible and safe for the elderly, the use of a professional occupational therapist can be worth the additional effort and is sometimes paid for by Medicare.
+While it is possible and tempting for the non-professional to assess the modifications required to make a home both accessible and safe for the elderly, the use of a professional occupational therapist can be worth the additional effort and is sometimes paid for by Medicare.
 There are two major considerations.
-First, it is important to recognize that aging is a progression, modifications to accommodate needs today might not be sufficient for needs 2 years in the future.
-Being able to project how one’s needs will change is of critical importance if one hopes to make lifelong modifications in a single project.
+First, it is important to recognize that aging is a progression, modifications to accommodate needs today might not be sufficient for needs two years in the future.
+Being able to project how one’s needs will change is of critical importance, if one hopes to make lifelong modifications in a single project.

 Fortunately, there are many sources of assistance for making modifications to one’s home to accommodate elderly and/or disabled persons.
 Prior to discussing these, it is helpful to distinguish between the types of assistance that is available.

 1. Low Interest Loans - Some organizations, mainly governmental, offer low interest loans for home modifications or guarantee loans so that banks are less restrictive with their lending requirements.
-These loans, of course, need to be paid back.
+These are loans and therefore need to be paid back.

 2. Home Improvement Grants - These grants are typically one-time and available for a specific home modification purpose and do not need to be re-paid.

 4. Equipment Loans - Some organizations make free, long term loans of home modification materials.
-As an example, a portable wheelchair ramp that does not need to be returned until the borrrower moves from the home and no longer requires it use.
+As an example, a portable wheelchair ramp that does not need to be returned until the borrrower moves from their home or no longer requires it use.

 Most people immediately think of Medicare as potential source of financial assistance.
 Unfortunately, Medicare and most other private insurance typically do not pay for the cost of home modifications.
 However, there are some exceptions to this rule.
 Medicare may pay for assistive technology devices that are part of the modification process provided they are required for medical reasons and prescribed by a doctor.
 One might also receive assistance from Medicare in determining what home modifications are medically required.
 Medicare Part B will pay for an occupational therapist to evaluate a home and determine what changes are required.
+In fact, recent changes to Medicare lifted the caps on occupational therapy.
 Finally, in some rare instances, Medicare will pay for bathroom modifications and walk-in tubs.
 Learn about more paying for walk in tubs or stair lifts specifically.
 However, to be clear, the vast majority of home modifications for the elderly are not paid for by Medicare.
 If Medicare does provide assistance, it will be for the hardware associated with the modification, not for the construction component.